Physics4Kids.comMotion Basics

 Forces and Vectors

 We cover the details of vectors on another page.
 A vector can be used to represent any force.
-Vectors describe a specific amount of force that is applied in a specific direction.
-Just kick the ball in an amount and in a certain direction.
+A force vector describes a specific amount of force that is applied in a specific direction.
+If you kick that soccer ball with the same force, but in different directions, and you get different results...

 - Overview